AnuVi/sql_data_cleaning_alex/README.md

 - Although during the course seprate column, which holds row id, is added, **the biggest takaway is to:
   - add row-id-column into the original file**
   - and after that start working with the working file, because there will be a mess, and it is much easier to restore/update data.
-- Although it was SQL tutorial.
-In the future probably first cleaning (e.g. removing duplicates) is easier to do in Excel?
+- Although it was SQL tutorial, in the future probably first cleaning (e.g. removing duplicates) is easier to do in Excel?
-- Again, document while doing, because time-space helps to forgot things
+- Again, document while doing, because time-space doesn't helping remberging.

 # Steps
 '''sql